geniusnhu/ds-masterpiece-hugo/content/post/2020-03-30-complete-guide-for-time-series-visualization/index.md

 ### Seasonal plot:

-There is a large jump in December, followed by a drop in January.
+This gives a better prove to spot seasonality, spike and drop.
+As seen in the below chart, there is a large jump in December, followed by a drop in January.
 <figure>
   <img src="seasonal_plot.png" alt="" style="width:60%">
   <figcaption></figcaption>